janko/janko.io/_posts/2016-03-04-activerecord-is-reinventing-sequel.md

 For those who don't know, [Sequel] is an ORM very similar to ActiveRecord, in a way that it also implements the [Active Record pattern].
 As of this writing it's 9 years old.
-I've already written about why [Sequel is awesome].
+I've already [written](http://twin.github.io/ode-to-sequel/) about some of the main advantages of Sequel over ActiveRecord.

 I'm using Sequel for over a year now, and am finding it to be consistently better than ActiveRecord.
 But that's just my opinion, right?
 You can't really